Jared284/security-portfolio/labs/03-cloud-security-monitoring/README.md

 The CloudTrail-based monitoring path was validated by:

-- making a controlled security group rule change on the EC2 instance’s attached security group
+- making controlled security group rule changes on the EC2 instance’s attached security group
-- identifying the resulting CloudTrail event `RevokeSecurityGroupIngress`
+- identifying the resulting CloudTrail events `AuthorizeSecurityGroupIngress` and `RevokeSecurityGroupIngress`
-- confirming the event in CloudTrail Event history
+- confirming those events in CloudTrail Event history
-- confirming the event was matched by the CloudWatch metric filter
+- confirming the events were matched by CloudWatch metric filters
-- confirming the custom metric `RevokeSecurityGroupIngressEvents`
+- confirming the custom metrics `AuthorizeSecurityGroupIngressEvents` and `RevokeSecurityGroupIngressEvents`
-- confirming the CloudWatch alarm entered the `ALARM` state
+- confirming the CloudWatch alarms entered the `ALARM` state
 - confirming SNS email alert delivery

 ## Detection Implemented So Far